Hardy's non-locality and generalized non-local theory: Introduction

 \section{Introduction}

 There exist correlations between quantum systems which no local realistic theory can reproduce.
-This was first shown by Bell by means of an inequality, popularly known as Bell's inequality\cite{Bell}.
-Later, Hardy \cite{Hardy}gave a non-locality theorem which provides a manifestation of non-locality in Quantum Mechanics without using statistical inequalities involving expectation values, in contrast with Bell's inequality.
-This caused much interest among physicist.
+This was first shown by Bell by means of an inequality, known as Bell's inequality \cite{Bell}.
+Later, Hardy \cite{Hardy} gave an argument which also reveals the non-local character of Quantum Mechanics.
+His argument, unlike Bell's argument, does not use statistical inequalities involving expectation values.
+This caused much interest among physicists.
 The logical structure introduced by Hardy is as follows: Consider four yes-no type events $A$, $B$, $A^{'}$ and $B^{'}$ where $A$ and $A^{'}$ may happen in one system and $B$ and $B^{'}$ happen in another system which is far apart from the first.
-The probability of joint occurrence of and $A^{'}$ and $B^{'}$ ({\it i.e.}, the joint probability that both the events $A^{'}$ and $B^{'}$ are 'yes') is non-zero, $B^{'}$ always implies $A$ ({\it i.e.}, if $B^{'}$ is 'yes' then $A$ is also 'yes'), $A^{'}$ always implies $B$ ({\it i.e.}, if $A^{'}$ is 'yes' then $B$ is also 'yes'), but $A$ and $B$ never occurs ({\it i.e.}, the joint probability that both $A$ as well as $B$ are 'yes' is zero).
+The probability of joint occurrence of $A^{'}$ and $B^{'}$ ({\it i.e.}, the joint probability that both the events $A^{'}$ and $B^{'}$ are `yes') is non-zero, $B^{'}$ always implies $A$ ({\it i.e.}, if $B^{'}$ is `yes' then $A$ is also `yes'), $A^{'}$ always implies $B$ ({\it i.e.}, if $A^{'}$ is `yes' then $B$ is also `yes'), but $A$ and $B$ never occurs ({\it i.e.}, the joint probability that both $A$ as well as $B$ are `yes' is zero).
 These four statements are not compatible with local realism.
 The nonzero probability appearing in the argument is the measure of violation of local-realism.
-Any given non-maximally entangled (pure) state of two spin-$\frac{1}{2}$ particles exhibits hardy type non-locality for proper choices of observables but surprisingly no maximally entangled state of two such (spin-$\frac{1}{2}$) particles can show Hardy's non-locality.\\ Although no local-realistic theory can reproduce quantum correlations still these correlations cannot be exploited to communicate with a speed greater than that of the light in vacuum.
-But quantum theory is not the only nonlocal theory consistent with the relativistic causality \cite{popescu}.
-Theories which predict nonlocal correlations and hence permit violation of Bell's inequality but are constrained with the no signalling condition are called `Generalized nonlocal theory(\textbf{GNLT})'.
-In recent years there has been an increasing interest in \textbf{GNLT} \cite{scarani,Barrett,cerf, Acin,barrett,JBarret,Dam,Wolf,short,TShort}.
-In general, quantum theory has been studied in the background of classical theory which is comparatively restrictive.
-The new idea is to \emph{study quantum theory from outside} i.e., starting from a from general family of theories, the so called `Generalized nonlocal theory(\textbf{GNLT})' and to study properties common to all \cite{Acin}.
-This might help in a better understanding of quantum nonlocality.\\ In this paper we study the Hardy's nonlocality argument in the framework of \textbf{GNLT }.
-The maximum probability of success of the Hardy's non-locality argument for two two-level quantum systems is known to be 0.09\cite{hardy93, jordan}.
-We have found that if instead a more general framework of \textbf{GNLT} is considered, the success probability of Hardy's argument can be increased up to $50\%$ for two two-level systems.
-The Bell's inequality is violated maximally by the maximally entangled state of two spin-1/2 particles, but surprisingly such states do not exhibit Hardy type nonlocality.
-In section.5 of the paper we have shown that the scenario in GNLT is quite different.
+Any given non-maximally entangled (pure) state of two two-level quantum systems (\textit{i.e}., a system of two-qubits) exhibits Hardy's non-locality for proper choices of observables but surprisingly no maximally entangled state of such a system can show Hardy's non-locality.\\